mozilla/data-review/request.md

 * Any other filters?
 Please describe in detail below.

+8) If this data collection is default on, what is the opt-out mechanism for users?

-8) Please provide a general description of how you will analyze this data.
+9) Please provide a general description of how you will analyze this data.

-9) Where do you intend to share the results of your analysis?
+10) Where do you intend to share the results of your analysis?